NazgulCoder/Universal-PC-Optimization/README.md

 - Decrease the maximum number of **RSS CPUs** in Hyper-V environments.

 A big vouch to SpeedGuide for providing these settings!
 I also recommend checking out their full guide [here](https://www.speedguide.net/articles/gaming-tweaks-5812) or [here for offline read](https://github.com/NazgulCoder/Universal-PC-Optimization/blob/main/uploads/SG%20__%20Gaming%20Tweaks.mhtml) and using **TCP Optimizer** with their profiles for even better performance.

+## Game Optimization

+To get the best performance in games, I personally recommend the following steps:

+### Use RivaTuner to Cap FPS
+- **Why cap FPS?** Capping your FPS can reduce input lag, prevent screen tearing, and lower GPU/CPU usage, keeping temperatures down.
+- **How to cap FPS:**
+  1. Install **MSI Afterburner** (RivaTuner Statistics Server comes bundled with it).
+  2. Open **RivaTuner Statistics Server (RTSS)**.
+  3. Add your game’s executable if it isn’t listed.
+  4. Set the **Framerate limit** to a value just below your monitor’s refresh rate (e.g., 141 FPS for a 144Hz monitor).

+This helps maintain smooth gameplay without unnecessary performance spikes.

+### Optimize In-Game Settings
+- **Resolution and Refresh Rate**: Always match the resolution and refresh rate to your monitor’s native specs.
+- **Graphics Settings**:
+  - **Textures**: Use High/Ultra only if your GPU has enough VRAM (6GB+ recommended).
+Otherwise, set to Medium.
+  - **Shadows**: Shadows are GPU-intensive—lower them if you’re struggling with FPS.
+  - **Anti-Aliasing (AA)**: If performance is a concern, use **TAA** or **FXAA**.
+Avoid higher AA settings like MSAA unless you have extra headroom.
+  - **V-Sync**: Turn off V-Sync if you're using a capped FPS or G-Sync/FreeSync to reduce input lag.
+  - **Field of View (FOV)**: A wider FOV may reduce FPS.
+Stick to a reasonable FOV that balances visibility and performance.

+### Disable Unnecessary Background Processes
+- **Game Mode**: Turn on **Windows Game Mode** to optimize resource allocation.
+- **Windows Notifications**: Disable notifications while gaming to avoid interruptions.
+- **Background Programs**: Use **Task Manager (Ctrl + Shift + Esc)** to close unneeded processes like Discord overlays, browsers, or any software updates running in the background.

+### Use a Game-Specific Config File (Optional)
+- Many games allow advanced tweaking through **config files** (e.g., `game.cfg` or `settings.ini`).
+  - Look for performance-related values like **MaxFPS**, **Draw Distance**, or **Shadow Quality**.
+  - Backup the original config before making changes, and tweak based on your system’s specs.

+A smooth gaming experience often comes down to balancing graphics settings with performance.
+Take the time to find what works best for your setup, and don't forget to monitor **temps** with MSI Afterburner or HWMonitor.

 WORK IN PROGRESS